Share

 Impact on Retirement Readiness

 Using a 401k loan to pay off credit card debt might solve a short-term problem, but it can hinder your long-term retirement goals.
-By dipping into your retirement funds, you risk not having enough savings when you finally retire.
+By dipping into your retirement funds, you risk not having enough savings when you finally feel ready to retire.
 This could mean working longer than planned or adjusting your lifestyle expectations during retirement.
 It's important to consider how this decision aligns with your overall retirement strategy.

 Behavioral Risks